Hand (Self-)Portraits: On the Visual Language of Hand Gesture Captured in Black and White

 Many people talk with their hands.
 I’m guilty of that, myself!
 Personally, I find it quite interesting and mesmerizing watching individuals talking with their hands.
 It’s like watching a hand dance performance.
 For some, it’s an intrinsic, defining part of who they are, of their personality.

-I find hand gesture to be a rich, intense, passionate way of communication that helps us express what we might not be able to put into words.
+I find hand gestures to be a rich, intense, passionate way of communication that helps us express what we might not be able to put into words.

 Oftentimes it’s easier to pose and photograph hands when they’re someone else’s hands, but not so much in hand self-portraits.
 And so, here are a few ideas on photographing our own hands (hand self-portraiture):